erchiw/erchiw.github.io/_pages/about.md

 I am a <a href="https://datascience.ucsd.edu/" style="text-decoration:none">Data Science</a> Ph.D. student at UC San Diego, where I am extremely fortunate to be advised by Prof. <a href="https://cseweb.ucsd.edu/~yuxiangw/" style="text-decoration:none">Yu-Xiang Wang</a> and to work closely with Prof. <a href="https://sites.google.com/view/yianma/home" style="text-decoration:none">Yi-An Ma</a>

 My research focuses on differential privacy and machine learning, from theory to practice.
-Recently, I have being thinking how tecniques from differential privacy can address safety concerns in generative models. <a href="/files/CV_ErchiWang.pdf" style="text-decoration:none">My CV can be found here</a>
+Recently, I have being thinking how tecniques from differential privacy can address safety concerns in generative models.

 <br />

 Selected Papers <small><span style="color:#888888">(\* denotes equal contribution)</span><small>